Top Best Homemade Dog Food Recipes

 4. Turkey and Vegetable Dinner

-• 1 pound turkey meat
+• 1 pound of turkey meat

 • 1 cup of cooked brown or white rice